 How to Save Money on Groceries

 - Meal plan.
 Having a meal plan helps you know what food you need and helps prevent the need to run to the store for dinner ingredients last minute.
-If you are new to meal planning you can just my free meal planning guide to get started.
 No time for meal planning?
 Try Eat At Home, they make the meal plans and shopping lists for you.

 - Use a shopping list.
 Going to the grocery store without a list is a good way to spend too much money.
 A well-organized grocery shopping list will help you get in and out quicker and make sure you are buying what you really need.